What are the signs of Dementia?

 8) Difficulty completing tasks

 Dementia makes everyday tasks more difficult.
-If mum is struggling to change channels on a television or make a cup of tea – you may want to pay close attention to ensure this isn’t a sign of dementia.
-If she has difficulty completing tasks such as following a recipe or preparing a simple meal these are also dementia warning signs.
+Are they struggling to change channels on a television or make a cup of tea – you may want to pay close attention to ensure this isn’t a sign of dementia.
+If they have difficulty completing tasks such as following a recipe or preparing a simple meal these are also dementia warning signs.

 9) Trouble with images or spatial relationships

 Are they having difficulty reading, judging distances or struggling to determine colour or contrast?
 They could even look in a mirror and and think someone else is in the room and not realise they are the person in the mirror.

 Those living with dementia with Alzheimer’s disease may lose the ability to solve problems.
 Are they struggling to keep track of their household bills?
 They may have difficulty with problem-solving or do simple mathematics because they have forgotten what to do with the numbers.